juhasev/sample-ninja-help/edit-project-links-entry-link.md

 #### Sending Locale -variable to a survey
 Every panelist has an assigned locale, for example, ENG-US.
 If a multilingual survey is being run, then the **LOCALE** data variable should be piped into the survey.

 > Some survey platforms may use alternative locales or languages.
-Please get in touch with support@sampleninja.io if you run into this situation.
+Please reach out to support @ sampleninja.io if you run into this situation.

 #### Test and send variable data
 Sample Ninja will automatically insert random data for all the defined data variable pipes.

 > The inserted data for the Keyword and the Text -variable types are static because there is no way for the test data generator to figure out the real intent of the data variable.
 For example, if **CITY** is piped in, the data set will show as **test_keyword_city**.
-Similarly, for the text variable, if the example **DESCRIPTION** is used, the data set would show as **test_text_description**.
+Similarly, if the example **DESCRIPTION** is used for the text variable, the data set would show as **test_text_description**.

 ### Panelist ID
 Panelist ID is automatically piped in the URL and is mandatory.
 You do not have to define and insert this manually, but instead, you configure your survey entry link param name, and **SampleNinja** will take care of the rest for you.
 Please save the panelist ID along with the survey responses.
 This is important when you reconcile participants after reviewing the survey data.
 By default, the parameter name is **pid**, but you may customize this to match the target survey platform.